Bilbao: Railways

 Long-distance rail lines connect Bilbao with Madrid, Barcelona and other destinations in northern Spain.
-The city has three main railway stations: the Bilbao-Abando and Bilbao-Concordia railway stations are owned by Adif and operated by the Spanish railways Renfe, whereas the Zazpikaleak/Casco Viejo station is owned by the Basque railway network ETS and operated by Euskotren and Metro Bilbao, serving short-distance local destinations.
+The city has three main railway stations: the Bilbao-Abando and Bilbao-Concordia railway stations are owned by Adif and operated by the Spanish railways Renfe, whereas the Zazpikaleak/Casco Viejo station is owned by the Basque railway network ETS and operated by Euskotren and Metro Bilbao, S.A., serving short-distance local destinations.

 The Bilbao-Abando station is the main railway station of the city, with Renfe running Iberian-gauge long-distance Alvia trains to Madrid and Barcelona, as well as Intercity services to Miranda de Ebro with connections possible to A Coruña and Hendaye.
 During the summer there are special trains to Málaga.
 The station will be connected to the Basque Y high-speed train network around 2038, allowing for high speed AVE trains to operate between the Basque capitals and also to Madrid and other Spanish cities in the future.
 The arrival of the new high speed services will involve the creation of a completely new underground station that will replace the current infrastructure and merge Abando and Concordia into one single station.
 The construction is expected to begin in 2027.

 Bilbao-Concordia station is located in close vicinity to Bilbao-Abando, and hosts the narrow-gauge railway services ran by Renfe.
 Renfe runs some regional trains to the cities of Santander and León.
 Euskotren Trena runs regular commuter and regional services from the Zazpikaleak/Casco Viejo station to Durango, Bermeo, Eibar and San Sebastián.